 The site-independent startup command procedure creates permanent global sections for system programs and subroutines by installing them as known images with the shared attribute.
 You should use the same type of approach for user programs and subroutines that have been designed for sharing and have reached a production status or are in general use.
 However, be sure to use the site-specific startup command procedure to install them as known images with the shared attribute.
-(See the VAX/VMS System Manager's Reference Manual.)
+(See the Guide to Setting Up a VMS System.)

 Programmers should be encouraged to write shareable code.
-Useful references include the VAX/VMS Linker Reference Manual, and the VAX/VMS Run-Time Library Routines Reference Manual.
+Useful references include the VMS Linker Utility Manual, and the VMS Run-Time Library Routines Volume.